ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

    08/04/23 17:34:32 UTC :: FV3LAM_wflow.xml :: ERROR: Can not open FV3LAM_wflow.db read-only because it does not exist

 After a few (3-5) minutes, ``rocotostat`` should show a status-monitoring table.

-After finishing the experiment, open the crontab using ``crontab -e`` and delete the crontab entry.

 .. _Success: